 “Stopping a statin,” says Dr. Mark Creager, who is director of the Heart and Vascular Center at Dartmouth-Hitchcock Medical Center in Lebanon, NH, and former president of the AHA, “can significantly increase the risk of a heart attack or stroke caused by a blocked artery.”

-The journal Arteriosclerosis, Thrombosis, and Vascular Biology carries a full report on the research that went into the statement.
+The journal Arteriosclerosis, Thrombosis, and Vascular Biology carries a full

 The statement’s authors say that trials have proved that statins have had a major effect on reducing heart attacks, strokes, other cardiovascular diseases, and associated deaths.